Majikah/majik-signature/README.md

 sign(originalBytes) → embed into file → extract → strip → verify(originalBytes)
 ```

+The same guarantee applies to **detached** signing: `signFileDetached()` signs the clean, stripped bytes and returns them alongside the envelope — the envelope and the file travel separately, but verification always strips the file first, so an accidentally-still-embedded envelope never double-counts or corrupts the hash.

 Re-signing (or re-embedding) the same file is always safe — the existing envelope is stripped before the new one is written, so signatures never stack or corrupt each other.

 ### 5. Multi-Party Signing, Allowlists & Sealing

-Files don't hold a single signature — they hold a **`MultiSigEnvelope`**: an array of per-signer envelopes, plus optional allowlist and seal metadata.
+Files don't hold a single signature — they hold a **`MultiSigEnvelope`** (modeled at runtime by the `MajikSignatureEnvelope` class): an array of per-signer envelopes, plus optional allowlist, seal, and chain-anchor metadata.

 - **Open signing** (default): anyone with a `MajikKey` can add a signature.
 - **Restricted signing**: the first signer may supply an `expectedSigners` allowlist.
 That allowlist is cryptographically committed to via `allowlistHash` in the issuer's own canonical payload — tampering with the allowlist after the fact breaks the issuer's signature.
 Non-listed signers are rejected *before* any cryptographic operation runs.